 c) This measurement is obtained by measuring the time interval for every successful Inter-gNB handover executions procedure per S-NSSAI between the receipt by the Source NG-RAN from the Target NG-RAN of a “Release Resource" and the sending of a " N2 Path Switch Request " message from Source NG-RAN to the Target NG-RAN over a granularity period using DER.
 The high tide mark of this time will be stored in a gauge, the gauge shall be reinitialised at the beginning of each granularity period.

-d) Each measurement is an integer value.(in milliseconds)
+d) Each measurement is an integer value (in milliseconds.)

 e) MM.HoExeInterReq.TimeMax.SNSSAI